 - Ensure the program is set to the right day and time and is programmed to “run.”
 If you’re having trouble overriding the setting, adjust the temperature with the up/down arrows and pressing the “hold” button.
-This will force the heating to start if thermostat programming is causing trouble.
+This will cause the furnace to start if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.

 If your heater hasn’t turned on within a few minutes, make sure it has power by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heater may not have power.